See by:open filter

 Prior to joining Orrick, Audrey held various in-house positions and was in private practice for more than a decade, both as a shareholder at Heller Ehrman LLP and as an associate at Cravath, Swaine & Moore LLP.

-Blake Ilstrup, a Partner in the Seattle office, is a member of the Technology Companies Group.
-His practice focuses on advising high-growth technology and life sciences companies and their founders, advisors and investors.
+Blake Ilstrup is the founding member and leader of the Technology Companies Group practice in the Pacific Northwest.
+His practice focuses on advising high-growth technology and life sciences companies and their investors.

 Blake brings a unique and invaluable mix of in-house, entrepreneurial, and law firm experience, having served as General Counsel and senior executive of a software company and two biotech companies (co-founding one of them), as well as outside corporate counsel in elite AmLaw Global 100 law firms.